What is a Benchmark Index?

-Popular Examples of a Benchmark Index
+History of the Term Benchmark Index

 Benchmark indices: enable you to weigh up the real success of your portfolio.
 An annual return of 5% on a bond portfolio might seem good, but if the portfolio’s benchmark returns 6% over the same period, you’ve fallen short of your goal.

 HFR Blockchain Index Methodology: is a popular Benchmark Index in blockchain which represents the success of fund managers who participate in blockchain projects and share distributed ledger technology.